Nick Aldis: Second return to Impact Wrestling (2022–2023)

 While still employed by the NWA, Aldis returned to Impact Wrestling on 1 April 2022 for the Multiverse of Matches event, teaming with Mickie James to compete against Matt Cardona and Chelsea Green.
 He also appeared at Slammiversary 2022 on 19 June 2022.

 After leaving the NWA, Aldis would return to Impact Wrestling at Rebellion.
 After winning at Against All Odds in an 8–4–1 match to become the number one contender for the Impact World Championship, he faced champion Alex Shelley at Slammiversary, but was defeated.
 On 16 July, it was reported that Aldis was officially done with Impact Wrestling.
 He competed in his final match with the company on the 27 August tapings of Impact in a losing effort against Eric Young.

 WWE (2023–present)

 In August 2023, Aldis began working with WWE as a backstage producer.
 Two months later on the 13 October episode of SmackDown, WWE's chief content officer and head of creative Paul "Triple H" Levesque introduced Aldis as the new on-screen general manager of the SmackDown brand.
 On the 28 April 2025 episode of Raw, Aldis filled in for Adam Pearce as the on-screen general manager for the Raw brand due to Pearce being forced to miss the show because of "doctor's orders".
+In June 2026, Aldis began a feud with Gunther after the latter accused the former of mistreatment.
+This led to Aldis costing Gunther an Undisputed WWE Championship opportunity at Saturday Night's Main Event XLV on 18 July, and a physical altercation between the two the following day at Fanatics Fest on the SummerSlam Kickoff Show.
+At Night 1 of SummerSlam on 1 August, Aldis wrestled his first match in nearly three years and his first match in WWE, where he lost to Gunther.
+After the match, Levesque reinstated Aldis as the SmackDown general manager after Aldis stepped down from the position to face Gunther.

 Personal life

 Aldis married American professional wrestler Mickie James on 31 December 2015.
-They have a son named Donovan Patrick Aldis, who was born in 2014.
+They have a son who was born in 2014.